 Lochard Energy has established several channels for feedback to be received from landowners and occupiers, stakeholders and the broader public.
 These channels are included on the Project Fact Sheet (Appendix B).
-All enquiries made through these channels will be recorded in software Consultation Manager.
+All enquiries made through these channels will be recorded in the consultation management software.